Climate Migration City Project

 Action

-The City of Nairobi, in partnership with the local organization Kenya Alliance of Resident Associations (KARA), is using the GCF to improve access to employment for migrants and other marginalized members of the community, while supporting the local green economy, promoting inclusive climate action, and improving the city’s public spaces and waterways.
+The City of Nairobi, in partnership with the local organization Kenya Alliance of Resident Associations (KARA), used the GCF to improve access to employment for migrants and other marginalized members of the community while supporting the local green economy, promoting inclusive climate action, and improving the city’s public spaces and waterways.

 The City of Choice project team worked alongside refugee-led organizations like Relon and L’Africana to survey migrants and internally displaced people about their skills and employment needs.
-Using the insights from this survey, Nairobi is establishing its first-ever CHOICE Innovation Hub, a one-stop shop for youth employment and entrepreneurship.
-Located in the city’s Central Business District, the center is training over 100 youth on green job readiness and incubating 10 green start-ups.
-These businesses are cleaning and greening Nairobi’s waterways and public spaces, as well as raising awareness about the importance of climate mitigation and environmental stewardship among the city’s youth.
-These businesses will clean the Nairobi River, introduce environmentally friendly production methods, and raise awareness on climate mitigative behavior through youth friendly platforms, such as social media, radio, and television.
+Using the insights from this survey, Nairobi established its first-ever CHOICE Innovation Hub, a one-stop shop for youth employment and entrepreneurship.
+Located in the city’s Central Business District, the center trained over 100 youth on green job readiness and incubated 10 green start-ups.
+These businesses will clean the Nairobi River, introduce environmentally friendly production methods, and raise awareness on climate mitigative behavior through youth-friendly platforms, such as social media, radio, and television.

 Impact